-- Bring your CV with you.
+- Bring your CV with you or have it at hand.
 The interviewer will have already looked over this, but it will do no harm reminding them of your credentials.

-- Arrive early, but not too early!
-This can be just as detrimental as arriving late.
+- Arrive early, but not too early if it is indeed a face-to-face interview.
+As this can be just as detrimental as arriving late.